Staff

 John Sleath

-Cultural Heritage Specialist | Project Manager
+Cultural Heritage Specialist | Project Manager - Cultural Heritage

-John Sleath works in the Cultural Heritage Division.
+John Sleath works in the Cultural Heritage Practice Area.
 John earned his BA (Hon) in history and archaeology and his MA in anthropology from the University of Toronto.
 He also earned a certificate in foreshore and underwater archaeology from the Nautical Archaeological Society.
 He holds a Professional archaeological license from the province of Ontario and has ten years of experience as a heritage professional, both in archaeology and cultural heritage.

 Meredith Stewart

-Cultural Heritage Specialist | Project Manager
+Cultural Heritage Specialist | Project Manager - Cultural Heritage

-Meredith Stewart works in the Cultural Heritage Division.
+Meredith Stewart works in the Cultural Heritage Practice Area.
 Meredith earned her BA (Hon) in art history from Queen’s University, and holds her MA in art history from Carleton University and her MSc in historic preservation from the School of the Art Institute of Chicago.
 Meredith is an intern member of CAHP.

 Alex Sweeny

-Human Resources & Communications Coordinator
+Archaeologist | Human Resources & Communications Coordinator

 Douglas Todd

-Associate Archaeologist | Analyst, Laboratory and Fieldwork Services
+Associate Archaeologist | Analyst - Laboratory Services

 Lauren Vince

-Associate Archaeologist | Project Administrator
+Associate Archaeologist | Project Administrator - Planning Assessment

 Laura Wickett

-Cultural Heritage Specialist | Project Manager
+Cultural Heritage Specialist | Project Manager - Cultural Heritage

 Thanos Webb

-Lead Archaeologist | Project Manager
+Lead Archaeologist | Project Manager - Historical Archaeology

 Rebecca Weston

-Archaeologist | Lab Technician • Laboratory and Fieldwork Services
+Archaeologist | Laboratory and Equipment Technician

-Rebecca Weston works in the Operations Division.
+Rebecca Weston works in Operations.
 Rebecca earned her BA (Hon) Specializing in Archaeology at the University of Toronto.
 She went on to complete her MA in Near and Middle Eastern Archaeology at UofT, and a post-graduate certificate in International Development at Humber.
 Rebecca began her career in archaeology in 2008, working on several international projects within Jordan and Syria, and locally in Ontario for several years where she gained invaluable experience in excavation, field directing, report writing, research and laboratory processing, including archaeobotanical flotation.
 Rebecca has worked as a field archaeologist with ASI since 2011, and now works in ASI’s laboratory.

 Michael Wilcox

-Michael Wilcox works in the Cultural Heritage Division.
+Michael Wilcox works in the Cultural Heritage Practice Area.
 A professional historian, Michael holds a BA from St. Francis Xavier University, an MA from the University of New Brunswick, and a PhD from the University of Toronto.
 In addition to his academic background in Canadian history, Michael has worked as a heritage professional for various public history organizations.

 Blake Williams

-Lead Archaeologist | Project Manager
+Lead Archaeologist | Project Manager - Infrastructure

 Natasa Zdjelar

-Archaeologist | Laboratory Technician
+Archaeologist | Laboratory and Equipment Technician

 Affiliates